wp-plugins/auto-clean-url-seo/readme.txt

 The main functionality is for Spanish, German and English websites, where it removes STOP WORDS from the WordPress Slugs (URLs).
 This means that all words which are not necesary for the search engines are removed, helping your SEO.

 For all languages it removes HTML entities and anything that is not a letter, digit, space or apostrophe.

-= Why should I make use of the Dofollow Case by Case SEO Plugin? = If you work with WordPress you normally have no chance to decide yourself if a link should be a real link or not.
-All your comment links and comment author links are deactivated for search engines by default.
-But for good reasons you might want to punish only those links that really seem to be spam.
-To make it easier for you the plugin comes with nofollow links by default but you can follow the links that are valuable.

 = Does AUTO CLEAN URL SEO make changes to the database? = No.